Why is social protection important?

 Learn about social protection responses to COVID-19 in the Pacific and Timor-Leste8

 The Pacific faces ongoing shocks and disasters.
-Climate change is adding to the region’s risk level
+Climate change is adding to the region’s risk level.

 Social protection systems can be used to help people manage climate change and other risks, including helping them to prepare, respond and recover from shocks.